epfl-ada/ada-2023-project-datasquad2023/Readme.md

 ## Methods

 Salma:  3a: Identify the channels that talk about a release event to analyze their evolution in terms of the number of subscribers compared to those that do not talk about the event.
-First, we focus on 1 event.
+First, we focus on 1 event (the release of the iPhone x).
 Then, we will generalize to the 5 others.
-From the title and tags of the videos, we classify them according to the presence of the "item" in this metadata - treat (if talks about the release - control if not).
+From the title and tags of the videos, we classify them according to the presence of the item "iphone x" in this metadata : treat if it talks about the release - control if not.
 We focus on videos that have an upload date from the release till one month later.
-Then, we classify the channels considering that if a channel has at least one video that talks about the release, it is a treat channel.
+Then, we classify the channels considering that if a channel has at least one video that talks about the release, then it is a treat channel.
-We compare the growth of channels (measured with the number of views) for treat and control channels to see if channels that talk about a release have a higher growth than the ones that do not.
-To do this comparison, we use the time series data and focus on a period that goes from one month before the release till one month after.
+We compare the growth of channels (measured with the number of subscribers) for treat and control channels to see if channels that talk about a release have a higher growth than the ones that do not.
+To do this comparison, we use the time series data and focus on a period that goes from 15 days before the release till 15 days after.
-Then, we do an observational study (causal analysis) with the outcome being the number of subscribers while identifying the confounders.
+Then, we will do an observational study (causal analysis) with the outcome being the number of subscribers while identifying the potential confounders.
-We first, focus on 1 event "iphone x"

 ## Proposed timeline
 Step 1 to 5: **Deadline Milestone 2 17.11.2023**